abelticona18/m_dll_api/README.md

 # API
 - myApi: is a base project to develop external functions and classes and export them as dll library
+- myDemo: is a test project to use dll myApi

 ## Build API